sheadawson/silverstripe-quickaddnew/README.md

 	$field = DropdownField::create('MyObjectID', 'My Object', $source());

 Next, we can tell the field to use and configure quickaddnew.
-Note: See QuickAddNewExtension::useAddNew for the list of configurations parameters available.
-These allow you to customise the fields and required fields for the dialog.
-By default the objects getAddNewFields() or getCMSFields() methods are used
+The first parameter is the class name of the object that will be created.
+The second is the $source closure  Note: See QuickAddNewExtension::useAddNew() for the list of configurations parameters available.
+These allow you to customise the fields and required fields (for validation) for the dialog.
+By default the object class's getAddNewFields() or getCMSFields() methods are used

-	$field->useAddNew('Tag', $source)
+	$field->useAddNew('MyObject', $source)

 Add the field to your FieldList